CFA19SCM95L/CS525/Assignment1/README.txt

         Total number of pages and current position is updated.
 	If an empty block will not be appended(failed) RC_FILE_NOT_FOUNDED is returned.

-//16. ensureCapacity (int numberOfPages, SM_FileHandle *fHandle)
-//        First, we check whether the fHandle and the file itself is void or not.
-//        If it void, RC_FILE_NOT_FOUND is returned.
-//        If totalNumPages < numberOfPages, appendEmptyBlock() is called.
-RC_OK is returned.

 16. ensureCapacity (int numberOfPages, SM_FileHandle *fHandle)
 	If Database is NULL, RC_FILE_NOT_FOUND is returned.